1ux/DCF77Decode/README.md

 void setup()
 {
   Serial.begin(115200);
-  delay(7000);    //Depending on hardware, it take some time until the DCF77 module is ready setupDCF77(12); //set MCU digital input Pin 12 for DCF77 }
+  delay(7000);    //Depending on your hardware, the module may take some time to start. setupDCF77(12); //set MCU digital input Pin 12 for DCF77 }